AlirezaIvaz/BottomDialog/README.md

 	.show();
 ```

-A detailed description is available at: https://github.com/javiersantos/BottomDialogs/wiki/Adding-a-custom-view
+A detailed description is available at [here](https://github.com/AlirezaIvaz/BottomDialog/wiki/Adding-a-custom-view)

 ### Adding a custom color and font